 Research and development (R&D) have been carried out on a broad scale, ranging from fundamental to specific applied research activities that reflect the particular needs of industry and other institutions and companies.
 Long-term scientific activities of the University have been carried out via institutional research projects, R&D centres, national and international grant competitions, and short-term applied research.
 R&D projects have been pursued within the individual University departments and institutes as well as in cooperation with research teams at different faculties.

-Current research partners include the businesses and companies which apply the research results, departments of other R&D institutions and jointly operated laboratories.
-The most extensive cooperation is carried out with the institutes of the Academy of Sciences of the Czech Republic.
+Current research partners include businesses and companies which apply the research results, departments of other R&D institutions and jointly operated laboratories.
+The most extensive cooperation is carried out with the Czech Republic's Academy of Sciences.
 Through this cooperation, the Joint Laboratory of Solid State Chemistry (JLSC) of the University of Pardubice and the Institute of Macromolecular Chemistry of the Academy of Sciences of the Czech Republic (in progress since 1986), and the Research Centre of Perspective Inorganic Materials of the University of Pardubice and the Institute of Inorganic Chemistry of the Academy of Sciences of the Czech Republic have been established among others.

-To finance R&D, the University draws on both internal resources, and external financial investments.
-The latter annually represents approximately 20 % of the overall University budget (building investments excluded).
-The most significant percentage of this financing (62 %) is drawn from “institutional support” consisting of financial resources obtained from public competitions to support main long-term institutional research projects, and specific University research directly linked to educational objectives where students are extensively involved.
+To finance R&D, the University draws on internal resources and external financial investments.
+The latter represents about 20% of the University's annual budget (building construction costs excluded).
+The most significant percentage of this financing (62%) is drawn from "institutional support" consisting of financial resources obtained from public competitions to support long-term institutional research projects, and specific University research directly linked to student-focused educational objectives.

 Long-term institutional research projects are considered the main integrating R&D activities of the faculties.
 In compliance with the orientation of the faculties, there are two main areas of progressive institutional research: chemistry and transport engineering.
-Specific financial support obtained for research from grant schemes and programmes contribute 38 % of the University’s total R&D funds.
+Specific financial support obtained for research from grant schemes and programmes amounts to 38% of the University's total R&D funds.

 The University participates in the Technological Park and several clusters in order to support technology transfers and the creation of science-oriented companies and incubators.